xxyzzzq/quex/quex/code_base/analyzer/struct/README.txt

 Quex allows also analyzers running on memory where the user points to.
 In that case, it is assumed that the user takes care of all filling.
-The BufferFiller remains a pointer to ``NULL``.
+The LexatomLoader remains a pointer to ``NULL``.
 The constructor to be used is

     X(MemoryBegin, MemorySize, EndOfContentP);